What international destinations are reopening to tourists?

 Starting June 20, Cyprus will also allow inbound flights from Switzerland, Poland, Romania, Croatia, Estonia and the Czech Republic.

-However, the list will be expanded to include more countries in the coming months.
+However, the list will be expanded to include 23 other countries in the coming months.

 Travelers heading to Cyprus will be required to present a valid certificate showing that they tested negative for Covid-19, while they will be subject to temperature checks upon arrival as well as random testing throughout the course of their journey.